bvermeulen/Game-of-Life---No-not-again/README.md

  s      : save patternfile ! note it will overwrite the original patternfile Escape : leave program

- if mouse if clicked inside the action window then a new cell will either be created or deleted depending if cell was life or not
+If mouse is clicked inside the action window then a new cell will either be created or deleted depending if the cell was life or not

  Author: Bruno Vermeulen
  Email: bruno_vermeulen2001yahoo.com